aOri69/AdventOfCode/2023/rust/day_08/README.md

 So, in this example, you end up entirely on nodes that end in `Z` after `_6_` steps.

 Simultaneously start on every node that ends with `A`. _How many steps does it take before you're only on nodes that end with `Z`?_

+Your puzzle answer was `16342438708751`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2023) and try another puzzle.

+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2023/day/8/input).

+You can also this puzzle.